 How to set up only one application in kiosk mode?

-How to enable the kiosk mode single application:
+A. How to enable the kiosk mode single application?

 – Go on to the Policy

-– Under Apps management, check the box for “Enable lock task mode”
+- Under Apps management, check the box for “Enable Kiosk mode”

 – Among the list of approved apps for lock task mode, you only need to install the one you want to display.
 Click here to learn how to install an application.

-Through TinyMDM, web applications work with the browser Chrome, that’s why it has to be approved and installed on the device.
-However, it is possible to hide the application so that it runs in the background but it is not displayed on the device’s home screen.
+TinyMDM enables web applications to function with the Chrome browser, which is why it needs approval and installation on the device.
+However, you can hide the application so that it operates in the background without appearing on the device’s home screen.

 To do so, if a device is in kiosk mode, click on the “Chrome” menu 三 and on Hide app:

 Through TinyMDM, to be able to open a file, it is important to have approved and installed an application that reads it.
-However, it is possible to hide the application so that it runs in the background but it is not displayed on the device’s home screen.
+However, you can hide the application so that it operates in the background without displaying it on the device’s home screen.

 To do so, if a device is in kiosk mode, click on the menu of the application 三 and on Hide app: